Rabmuk/Reinforcement-Regicide/readme.md

 there are 127 combinations of cards that can be played from a 7 card hand. when looking at only 1st card or 1st and 2nd card or only 2nd card ...

+## 3rd pivot

+extra nn layer and starting to tune hyper parameters like learning rate

+## Randomness backoff

+Idea where if an invalid move is played to increase randomness

 ## insights

 Because you can play multiple cards at once there's not a descrete actions space.
 If the most favored card can be played, then also check the second most favored action.